Miki Muñoz

-Miguel Muñoz Mora (born 13 April 1995), commonly known as Miki or sometimes Mumo, is a Spanish professional footballer who plays as a midfielder for Greek Super League club Asteras Tripolis.
+Miguel Muñoz Mora (born 13 April 1995), commonly known as Miki or sometimes Mumo, is a Spanish professional footballer who plays as a midfielder.

 Club career

 Miki was born in Girona, Catalonia, and joined Real Madrid's La Fábrica in 2009, after representing Girona FC and CD Blanes.
 He made his senior debut with the former's C-team on 23 February 2014, coming on as a late substitute for Mariano Díaz in a 1–0 Segunda División B home win against Bilbao Athletic.

 In 2015, after Real Madrid C was dissolved, Miki moved to third division side CE L'Hospitalet.
 He continued to appear in the category in the following years, representing Lleida Esportiu, Valencia CF Mestalla and Burgos CF; in 2021, he helped the latter in their promotion to Segunda División after a 19-year absence.

 Miki made his professional debut on 15 August 2021, replacing Eneko Undabarrena in a 0–1 away draw against Sporting de Gijón.